prestsoftware/prest/docs/src/consistency/cons_general.rst

 =========================================

-For every subject whose choices are in the dataset, Prest can compute, view and export the total number of violations for each of the axioms/criteria of choice consistency that are listed below.
+For every subject whose choices are in the dataset, Prest |version| can compute, view and export the total number of violations for each of the axioms/criteria of choice consistency that are listed below.

 **Note:** *much of the terminology and notation that follows is introduced and explained in the*